|

 where it might end up!
 Stay tuned for more information about

+a limited alpha test in the coming weeks!
 And speaking of ASCII-based electronic versions of our games,

 Jason McIntosh has created Martian